Team

 Qi obtained her bachelor degree in Chemical Engineering and Technology in 2019 at Shandong University of Technology, China.
 Her bachelor thesis focused the construction and electrocatalytic properties of carbons-supported metals (Ru, Ir).
 She completed her master studies in Light Industry Technology and Engineering in 2022 at East China University of Science and Technology, where she focused on the study of Lewis-Acid-Catalyzed organic synthesis methodology.
 In October 2022, Qi joined the Neumann group as a PhD candidate focusing on the development of new nano-reactors for enabling a variety of chemical transformations under otherwise inapplicable conditions.

-Dimitrios Karagrigoriou (Master Student)
+Noël Schneider (Master Student)

-Daniëlle Geers (Master Student)
+Tom Vervelde (Master Student)

 © neumann-lab